miccio-dk/machine-learning-workstation-docs/data-transfer/to-or-from-the-host-machine.md

 ### Browser-based file manager (`caddy`+`filebrowser`)
 It is also possible to remotely access the remote filesystem from a web interface.

-First off, you'll have to download `caddy`, which is a lightweight HTTP server.
+First off, you'll have to download caddy, which is a lightweight HTTP server.
 From the  workstation type:
 ```sh
 curl https://getcaddy.com | bash -s personal http.filemanager
 ```